-Those of you who followed our home build journey would know I completely blew our budget… Although, to be fair, we never really had a well-thought out budget to start with.
+Those of you who followed our home build journey would know I completely blew our budget… Although, to be fair, we never had a fully itemised budget to start with.
 I laugh when I think back to how we just winged the whole owner builder thing and figured it out as we went.

 But, turns out your build budget disappears VERY quickly!
-Especially when you get tempted by pretty (always equates to expensive) products or materials.
+Especially when you get tempted by pretty (always equates to expensive) products or materials along the way.
 After a few too many upgrades, the budget I had allocated to landscaping and driveway vanished.

 I decided it was better to wait and get the driveway I wanted rather than rush and put in a standard concrete driveway.
 After a long wait, we finally got it!